-Bring on the shorts, tank tops, and sun dresses—you’re headed to the tropics, baby!
+Bring on the shorts, tank tops, and sundresses—you’re headed to the tropics, baby!
 Pack your comfiest walking shoes (preferably already broken in)—Puerto Rico’s best places to visit are all walkable.
 If you forget to bring a few toiletries don’t worry; it’s easy to find convenience stores like Walgreens.
 Many of Puerto Rico’s best vacation spots are also close to convenience stores or have vendors close by.

 Since Puerto Rico uses the US dollar, you don’t need to worry about exchange rates (woo!).
 However, it doesn’t hurt to call your bank to tell them you’re going to Puerto Rico.
 That way, they’ll know you’re the one using the card and won’t freeze your account for suspicious activity.
-And don’t forget to call your cell phone provider either!
+And don’t forget to call your cell phone provider too!

 Even if you’re trying to take a cheap trip to Puerto Rico (which is actually really easy), you might still be tempted to splurge.
 One of the best ways to save on Puerto Rico travel is by trying off-the-beaten-path options, like Airbnbs, street food vendors, and free attractions.
 No matter where you stay in Puerto Rico, you can find good deals.

 While PR has the usual hotel chains found anywhere else in the States, some of the best places to stay in Puerto Rico are anything but usual (think one-of-a-kind lodgings like a treehouse in El Yunque or a seaside villa near Rincon).
 Don’t stress about finding the ideal place on your own—your trip planner will recommend the best lodging options to fit your budget and preferences.